 While your heart may be in the right place, this can become one of the major obstacles in relationships.
 Stop hovering over your partner – and discourage them from doing the same – and behaving like you are Siamese twins.

-Practice valuing personal space, so that neither partner feels suffocated.
+This is one of the top relationship problems people face.
+Practice valuing personal space, so that neither partner feels suffocated or becomes a control freak.

 Related Reading: 13 Things To Do When Your Husband Ignores You